Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 What’s the legal height for suspension lift kits?

-In Western Australia, the legal road height you can lift your vehicle is 50mm from larger tyres and 25mm suspension lift without any sort of engineering.
+When this article was written, in Western Australia, the legal road height you can lift your vehicle is 50mm from larger tyres and 25mm suspension lift without any engineering.

 What’s the legal tyre size in WA?